Glenna Gordon

-Glenna Gordon is an American documentary photographer, photojournalist, editor, and educator based in New York City.
+Glenna Gordon (born 3 May 1981) is an American documentary photographer, photojournalist, editor, and educator based in New York City.
 She is known for documenting such event as the Ebola outbreak, ISIS and Al Qaeda's hostage situations, and the kidnapping of more than two hundred and fifty Nigerian school girls.
 She is also known for her documentation of Nigerian weddings.
 Her work has been commissioned by The New York Times Magazine, Time, The Wall Street Journal, and Smithsonian.
 Gordon is an adjunct professor at the New School in New York City and an editor at Red Hook Editions.

 Biography

 In 2006, Gordon earned a master's degree in print journalism from the Columbia University School of Journalism.
 She then made her first trip to Africa where she photographed images of the developing world.
 Her work has been shown in museums in New York City, Washington D.C., Nigeria, and London.
 She lectures at the New School in New York City in the graduate program for international affairs.